 (a) The TDSP shall have the remaining time between the assignment of the issue and the end of the four Business Hours timeframe to respond with a decision, but no less than one and a half Business Hours.

 (b) The TDSP shall review all comments and documentation received, but retains the discretion to determine the final status of the switch hold.
-Upon completion of the review, the TDSP shall take the following action:
+Upon completion of the review, the TDSP shall take one of the following actions:

-(i) Disapprove the removal of the switch hold during the final review period if the TDSP has internal information that indicates the requesting CR’s Customer is associated with the losing CR’s Customer regardless of documentation provided.
-TDSP shall place comments in the issue notifying parties of the reason for disapproval and attach all relevant internal documentation;
+(i) Disapprove the removal of the switch hold during the final review period if the TDSP has internal information that indicates the requesting CR’s Customer is associated with the Losing CR’s Customer regardless of documentation provided.
+The TDSP shall place comments in the issue notifying parties of the reason for disapproval and attach all relevant internal documentation;

-(ii) Approve the removal of the switch hold upon verification that the losing CR failed to respond within one and a half Business Hours of receipt using the “State Change History” as the sole indicator if the gaining CR transitions the MarkeTrak issue to the TDSP requesting a final decision due to the losing CR’s failure to respond to the issue within the allotted timeframe.
+(ii) Approve the removal of the switch hold upon verification that the Losing CR failed to respond within one and a half Business Hours of receipt using the “State Change History” as the sole indicator if the Gaining CR transitions the MarkeTrak issue to the TDSP requesting a final decision due to the Losing CR’s failure to respond to the issue within the allotted timeframe.
 The TDSP shall remove the switch hold to allow completion of a move in request and place comments in the issue notifying parties of the decision to remove the switch hold;

-(iii) Review the MarkeTrak issue received with comments from both CRs and if it is determined that the TDSP has no internal information that indicates the gaining CR’s Customer is associated with the losing CR’s Customer, the TDSP shall:
+(iii) Review the MarkeTrak issue received with comments from both CRs and if it is determined that the TDSP has no internal information that indicates the Gaining CR’s Customer is associated with the Losing CR’s Customer, the TDSP shall:

-(A) If there is agreement among both CRs that the switch hold should be removed, the TDSP will remove the switch hold and assign the issue back to the gaining CR, notifying parties of the removal of the switch hold, through comments; or
+(A) If there is agreement among both CRs that the switch hold should be removed, the TDSP will remove the switch hold and assign the issue back to the Gaining CR, notifying parties of the removal of the switch hold, through comments; or

-(B) If there is disagreement, the TDSP will evaluate all information provided by both CRs and assign the issue back to the gaining CR with the final decision to approve or deny the request to remove the switch hold, through comments.
-If the decision is to approve the request to remove the switch hold, the TDSP shall remove the switch hold prior to assigning the issue back to the gaining CR.
+(B) If there is disagreement, the TDSP will evaluate all information provided by both CRs and assign the issue back to the Gaining CR with the final decision to approve or deny the request to remove the switch hold, through comments.
+If the decision is to approve the request to remove the switch hold, the TDSP shall remove the switch hold prior to assigning the issue back to the Gaining CR.

-(iv) Disapprove the removal of the switch hold and notify parties, through comments, of the reason for disapproval if the TDSP receives the MarkeTrak issue from the gaining CR for a final decision and the “State Change History” indicates that the losing CR was not provided the full one and a half Business Hours allocated under Switch Hold Removal Step 3 in paragraph (3) above; or
+(iv) Disapprove the removal of the switch hold and notify parties, through comments, of the reason for disapproval if the TDSP receives the MarkeTrak issue from the Gaining CR for a final decision and the “State Change History” indicates that the Losing CR was not provided the full one and a half Business Hours allocated under Switch Hold Removal Step 3 in paragraph (3) above; or

-(v) Disapprove the removal of the switch hold and notify parties, through comments, of the reason for disapproval if the TDSP does not receive the full Business Hour for review and the allotted time was inadequate for a final decision to be made.
+(v) Disapprove the removal of the switch hold and notify parties, through comments, of the reason for disapproval if the TDSP does not receive the full one and a half Business Hours for review and the allotted time was inadequate for a final decision to be made.

 (5) Switch Hold Removal Step 5 – All Market Participants Involved